JFtechOfficial/mac-automation-scripts/README.md

 ### Installation
 * Activate the LAN control for the lightbulb in the Yeelight app
-* Install the yeelight module
+* Open the Terminal app and install the yeelight module
 ```shell
 pip install yeelight
 ```